kaloczikvn/kvn.hu/_posts/2022-08-11-mapeditor.markdown

 made_with: VueJs
 ---

-Had the opportunity to work on VeniceEditor / MapEditor for Venice Unleashed.
-The UI was pretty much ready I just reworked the design of it and made some bugfixes along the way.

-You can see the original design on left and the remade one on the right on the header image.
+I had the opportunity to work on the VeniceEditor / MapEditor for Venice Unleashed.
+While the UI was mostly completed, I was able to rework the design and make some necessary bugfixes.
+The header image shows a comparison between the original design on the left and my remade version on the right.

 [https://github.com/BF3RM/MapEditor/](https://github.com/BF3RM/MapEditor/)